Marko-Cv/word-counter/README.md

 7. Run *install_packages.py*\
 `python3 install_packages.py`
 9. When prompted, enter the previously entered name of the virtual environment
+10. To test, run:\
+`python3 word_count.py`\
+If you're prompted for an input, the setup process was completed successfully

 ## Usage
 1. Run one of the following:\